OpenPrinting/hplip-printer-app/README.md

   (like the standard CUPS and PAPPL backends use).
 This way one should be able to print and scan simultaneously, or at least check printer status while printing.
 Not all printers support this protocol, if not, a standard streaming protocol is used.
-Alao any other special functionality which requires the `hp` backend is supported.
+Also any other special functionality which requires the `hp` backend is supported.

+- Note that the `hp` backend does not allow bi-directional access to the printer.
+If you have a PostScript printer and prefer support for remote querying of the printer's accessory configuration instead of simultaneous printing and scanning, use the PostScript Printer Application.

-- PWG Raster, Apple Raster or image input data does not grt converted to PostScript or PDF, it is only converted/scaled to the required color space and resolution and then fed into the `hpcups` driver.
+- PWG Raster, Apple Raster or image input data to be printed on a non-PostScript printer does not get converted to PostScript or PDF, it is only converted/scaled to the required color space and resolution and then fed into the `hpcups` driver.

-- PDF and PostScript input data is rendered into raster data using Ghostscript.
+- For printing on non-PostScript printers PDF and PostScript input data is rendered into raster data using Ghostscript.
+Ghostscript is also used to convert PDF into PostScript for PostScript printers.

-- The information about which printer models are supported and which are their capabilities is based on the PPD files for `hpcups` included in HPLIP.
+- The information about which printer models are supported and which are their capabilities is based on the PPD files included in HPLIP.
 They are packaged in the Snap as a compressed archive.

 - Standard job IPP attributes are mapped to the driver's option settings best fitting to them so that users can print from any type